"There are no beautiful surfaces without a terrible depth."

 A wakeup-call as good as any other.

-He was wearing the same black shirt and slacks as when she'd seen him earlier that day, but the sunglasses had been removed – there was something different about his face too, a sliver of betrayal in his icy blue irises.
+He was wearing the same black shirt and slacks as when she had seen him earlier that day, but the sunglasses had been removed – there was something different about his face too, a sliver of betrayal in his icy blue eyes.